About Bolton Family History Society

 The Society holds meeting at which talks on varied aspects of genealogy are given by experts in their fields.
 Where the speaker provides Notes, these are archived at the end of the Programme page.
 Tea, coffee and a bar are available before the meeting and there is also a helpdesk before and after the talk.

-Our digital newsletter, the Bolton’s Genies, is sent to over 400 email addresses each month and the pages we contribute to the Manchester Genealogist magazine are sent to the 2000+ members of the MLFHS.
+Our digital newsletter, the Bolton’s Genies, is sent to over 400 email addresses each month, and Facebook page which has a following of more than 720 is regularly updated.
+The pages we contribute to the Manchester Genealogist magazine are sent to the 2000+ members of the MLFHS.

 We operate several helpdesk facilities including one at the Bolton History Centre with whom we enjoy an excellent working relationship.
 We hope to resume these activities before too long, and that would be an excellent time for you to join us.
 Change always begets change - now is the time to plan ahead.

 We organise Workshops in various public libraries.
 They are open to members and non-members alike.
 Some are aimed at beginners whilst others are for the more advanced researcher.